flintlang/flint/proposals/0001-asset-trait.md

 }
 ```

-The vulnerability can be addressed by swapping the last two lines of the `withdraw` function.
+The vulnerability can be avoided by swapping the last two lines of the `withdraw` function.
 A type system could help ensure a contract can't send more Wei than it intended to.

 ## Proposed solution